Blake-Frangoulis/c0523-code-solutions/css-syntax/css-syntax-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What are the names of the individual pieces of a CSS rule?
+  The rule opens with a selector, then contains a set of curly braces, and inside the braces there is one or more declarations which are property-value pairs.

 - In CSS, how do you select elements by their `class` attribute?
+  By putting a dot '.' before the class in the selector.

 - In CSS, how do you select elements by their tag name?
+  By putting the tag name in the selector.

 - In CSS, how do you select an element by its `id` attribute?
+  By putting "#" before their id in the selctor.

 ## Notes